Looking to find out how the commission rate is calculated on Matchbook? or perhaps you’re considering using them as you’re preferred exchange.

 Despite the smaller volume traded on Matchbook, there is still plenty of markets available.
-Most major sports available on other exchanges are also available to trade on Matchbook such as horse racing, football and tennis.
+Most major sports available on other exchanges are also available to trade on Matchbook such as horse racing, football, and tennis.
 Possibly part of their new-found success…

 What is the Difference Between Exchange and Bookmaker?

-The difference between an exchange and bookmaker is that an Exchange allows you to place a bet on a horse and against a horse (backing/laying), allowing you to set your odds to be matched by another user.
+The difference between an exchange and a bookmaker is that an Exchange allows you to place a bet on a horse and against a horse (backing/laying), allowing you to set your odds to be matched by another user.
 Once the odds are matched, your bet is placed.

 Bookmakers only allow you to place back bets, and only give you the odds at which they want to set.
 This is usually a lot lower to what you will get on an exchange – limiting the potential profit that can be made with that bet.